nens/threedi-docs/source/h_schema_300.rst

 - exchange_line
 - potential_breach

-For a complete and detailed overview of the changes in each of the tables and columns, see <other/3Di database schema 219 to schema 300.xlsx>`_
+For a complete and detailed overview of the changes in each of the tables and columns, see the :download:`Migration guide spreadsheet <other/3Di database schema 219 to schema 300.xlsx>`

-There will be some impactful changes to the schematisation of 1D2D exchange, but this is mainly governed by attributes of schematisation objects in the 1D category.

-The changes to *Exchange line* and *Potential breach* will be minimal.
-The most important changes will be:

-- New: option to add tags to each feature
-- Some changes in names of tables and columns
+The most important changes is that instead of defining a maximum breach depth defined relative to the exchange level, the potential breach now has an attribute *Final exchange level*, which defines the level (in m MSL) to which the breach will grow downward.
+The *Exchange level* has been renamed to *Initial exchange level*.

 1D
 ^^